sazid51/puc-dsl-code/README.md

 cd puc-dsl-code
 ```

-And Compile and Run your desired code in you favorite IDE.
+Then Compile and Run your desired code in your favorite IDE.